pism/pism/examples/jako/README.md

     $ ncdump -h jakomask.nc |grep cutout

-Copy this command.
-It is applied to both the 1km Greenland data file and the mask file, so modify the command to make each of these commands, and run them:
+Copy and run the command that appears in the string `cutout`, something like

     $ ncks -d x,299,918 -d y,970,1394 gr1km.nc jako.nc

+This command is applied to both the 1km Greenland data file and the mask file, so modify the command to work on the mask also, and note option `-A` for append:

-    $ ncks -A -d x,299,918 -d y,970,1394 jakomask.nc jako.nc   # note -A for append!
+    $ ncks -A -d x,299,918 -d y,970,1394 jakomask.nc jako.nc

 Now look at `jako.nc`: